graphops/docs/docs/launchpad/quick-start.md

 #### (optional, arbitrum-sepolia) Install Arbitrum Nitro and Proxyd for Arbitrum Sepolia

-The following `helmfile.yaml` is an example of the full config needed to deploy Arbitrum Nitro on the Arbitrum Sepolia network:
+The following `helmfile.yaml` provides an example configuration for deploying Arbitrum Nitro on the Arbitrum Sepolia network.
+For an easier setup process, we recommend utilizing the [Launchpad Arbitrum namespace](#optional-arbitrum-sepolia-install-arbitrum-nitro-and-proxyd-for-arbitrum-sepolia), which includes most of the necessary configurations pre-defined for your convenience.

 ```yaml
 # helmfile.yaml